jozdev/orangeanime/README.md

 ## Warning

 - This project was developed with the intention of dealing with apis and creation of an streaming website and only for learning purposes.
-- This project was carried out through the use of scraping anime websites with portuguese subtitles, some features like gender need to be portuguese writing gender.
+- This project was carried out through the use of scraping anime websites with portuguese subtitles, some features like gender need to be portuguese writing genre.

 ## Demonstration